 Black is considered the primary colour for shirts worn by members of the clergy.
 A red or maroon shirt is most typically assigned to members of the clergy who hold the position of Bishop.
 Catholic, Methodist and other denominations with bishop positions generally wear a red clergy shirt with a white collar.

-What colors do bishops wear?
+What colors do cardinals and bishops wear?

-Why do Catholic bishops wear pink?
+Why do bishops wear pink?

 Pink: A special color worn only twice during the liturgical year.
 It represents a time of joy amid a period of penance and prayer.
 Green: The default color for vestments representing hope of Christ’s resurrection.